Jennifer grabner - Executive director & co-founder

 After graduating in 2014, Katie entered Mizzou’s Master in Public Health (MPH) program and accepted a position working with Safe Kids Columbia as a Certified Car Passenger Safety Technician and managed the MU Children’s Hospital’s Happy Garden.
 While in the MPH program , Katie gained valuable teaching experience as a Graduate Teaching Assistant in the Office of Service Learning .

 Katie spent 2015 working with Sustainable Farms and Communities managing Access to Healthy Foods (a program that matches low income families’ SNAP dollars at the Columbia Farmers Market) and is currently conducting research on the health benefits of the program.
-Katie is excited to use her teaching experience and passion for public health, especially access to healthy food options, as a Garden Educator at SBLG!
+Katie is excited to be serving in her 2nd AmeriCorps term here with SBLG to continue using her teaching experience and passion for public health & access to healthy foods again as a Garden Educator at SBLG!

 To contact Katie about Learning Garden classes at the primary and middle schools or the Elementary After School Garden Club, please email her at KatieM@sblearninggarden.org.

-Lexi Henson - garden educator (2016-17 Americorps member, missouri healthy food americorps project)
+Lexi Jose - garden educator (2017-18 Americorps member, missouri healthy food americorps project)

-Lexi Henson is a 2011 graduate from Southern Boone County and recently graduated in 2015 from the University of Missouri with a Bachelors Degree in Health Science.
-In college Lexi completed her internship with the Columbia/Boone County Department of Public Health and Human Services.
-Lexi worked on a project called “Fit-tastic” that focused on healthy living for children between 2 and 5 years old.
+Lexi jose is a 2011 graduate from Southern Boone County and recently graduated in 2015 from the University of Missouri with a Bachelors Degree in Health Science.
+Lexi completed her undergraduate internship with the Columbia/Boone County Department of Public Health and Human Services where she worked on the "Fit-Tastic" project focused on healthy living for children between 2 and 5 years old.
 She also participated in the WIC garden and did a partnership with the MU Interdisciplinary Center for Food Security implementing program called “Plant, Grow, & Share”.
 Lexi became interested in gardening, education, and sustainable living during this time.

-Lexi started her Masters in Public Health with an emphasis in promotion and policy, in August of 2015 and had the opportunity to write a grant for Sustainable Farms and Communities to help pay for an architectural plan and feasibility study to create a permanent residence for the Columbia Farmers Market.
-She also just completed an AmeriCorps position with Big Brothers Big Sisters of Central Missouri, where she gained experience working for a non-profit as well as working with families and volunteers.
+Lexi is currently working on her Masters in Public Health with an emphasis in promotion and policy, during which she wrote a grant for Sustainable Farms and Communities to help pay for an architectural plan and feasibility study to create a permanent residence for the Columbia Farmers Market.
+Lexi also served as an AmeriCorps Member with Big Brothers Big Sisters of Central Missouri in 2016-16, where she gained experience working for a non-profit as well as working with families and volunteers.

 To contact Lexi about Learning Garden classes at the elementary school or the Elementary After School Garden Club, please email her at firstname.lastname@example.org.